 It was with Samsung Galaxy S5 that Samsung rolled its wireless charging took it seriously with the Galaxy S6 and Galaxy S6 edge, following which every new flagship from the Korean giant has come with wireless charging support.
 The company released an official wireless charger to go along with the S6 lineup; Samsung then upped the game with the Galaxy Note 5 and Galaxy S6 edge plus, which introduced support for fast wireless charging.
-The Galaxy S7 and Galaxy S7 edge followed suit and were accompanied by Samsung’s new standing wireless charger.
+The Samsung galaxy series of new phones followed suit and were accompanied by Samsung’s new standing wireless charger.
 Now, Samsung is finally combining both its pad and standing wireless charger into one.

 If you wish to know how wireless charging works then you need to first know and need two things that is a device with wireless charging capability and a compatible wireless charger.
 Plug the charger into a wall outlet and place your device on it to power up.
 It’s that simple.